BEST FOR LONG 0 PERCENT INTRO APR OFFERS

 Cardholders that need to keep interest at bay for as long as possible on not only their previous balance but any new purchases coming their way will find the Wells Fargo Reflect one of the most worthwhile options out there.

-The Wells Fargo Reflect also poses a bit more ongoing value than many balance transfer cards thanks to its cellphone protection perk, and low ongoing 12.99 percent to 24.99 percent (variable) APR.
+The Wells Fargo Reflect also poses a bit more ongoing value than many balance transfer cards thanks to its cellphone protection perk and low ongoing 17.74 percent to 29.74 percent (variable) APR.
 However, its feature roster is a bit barebones compared to some balance transfer cards with shorter intro APR periods.